-- Hair must be kept cleaned and well groomed.
-Mustaches and beards must be neatly trimmed.
-Sideburns must be close to the cheek and above the jaw line. - Hair must be fashioned in a neat manner away from the face and pulled up off the collar using a natural colored clip. - Ribbons, scarves, or fancy combs or clips are not allowed.
+- Hair must be kept cleaned and well groomed. - Mustaches and beards must be neatly trimmed to no longer than 1⁄4 inch in length.
+Sideburns must be close to the cheek and above the jaw line. - Hair must be fashioned in a neat manner away from the face and pulled up off the collar using a natural colored clip or headband. - Ribbons, scarves, or fancy combs or clips are not allowed.
 Any hair fasteners used to keep hair up off the collar must blend with hair in such a manner as to be nearly invisible. - No unusual hair color or extreme hairstyles are permitted.
 Highlights must be natural appearing.
-Approval is left to the discretion of the instructors.
+Approval is left to the discretion of the instructors. - Dress attire must be neat and clean until uniforms are complete - No crocks, flip flops, open toe shoes - o No jeans with holes, rips, or tears in them